LucasJi/Jade/README.md

    More contents
    ```

+3. The filename of post, just like what Obsidian does.

-The title defined in the front matter takes precedence over one starting with the number sign `#`.
+The first type(title defined in the front matter) takes highest precedence over others.

 ### Wikilink